trechriron/agent-arcade-trentin-v2/README.md

 - Using a neural network to approximate the optimal action-value function and make decisions based on the processed game state.
 - Storing and learning from past experiences (replay buffer) and improving through experience.

+> Interested in learning more about DQN?
+Check out the [DQN Explained](https://huggingface.co/blog/deep-rl-dqn) guide from Hugging Face.

 ### Training Process

 1. **Exploration Phase**: Agent tries random actions to discover the game mechanics